 Not to be confused with the GRU

-- First Chief Directorate (Foreign Operations): Who dealt with foreign operations.
+- First Chief Directorate (Foreign Operations): Dealt with foreign operations.

 - Possibly included Vympel, a special operations group dealing in things like sabotage.

 - Third Chief Directorate: Monitoring the armed forces.

 - Seventh Directorate (Surveillance): Monitoring foreigners and suspect Soviets.

 - Included the still-existing Alfa Group, the KGB equivalent to Spetsnaz GRU, responsible for counter-terrorist operations and other stuff of that nature, including storming the Presidential Palace in Kabul in the opening attacks of the Soviet Invasion of Afghanistan.